Speaker's House: History

-The speaker formally proceeds from Speaker's House to the House of Commons to start each day's parliamentary session.
+The Speaker formally proceeds from Speaker's House to the House of Commons to start each day's parliamentary session.
 John Evelyn Denison was the first occupant of the rebuilt Speaker's House in 1857.

 The basements of Speaker's House and of the residence of the Serjeant at Arms of the House of Commons were flooded by the River Thames in January 1928 after the failure of the water ejector system under Speaker's Green.
 Speaker's House was bombed in The Blitz in April 1941.
 A large water tank was damaged but there were no casualties.
 The windows of the House of Commons Library and terrace were smashed.
 A private flat was created for the Speaker's living accommodation on the first and second floors of Speaker's house in 1943.

 During their 1956 visit to the UK, the Soviet First Secretary Nikita Khrushchev and the Soviet Premier Nikolai Bulganin attended a dinner at Speaker's House with Speaker William Morrison and 39 others, including Prime Minister Anthony Eden, Leader of the House of Commons Rab Butler, Foreign Secretary Selwyn Lloyd, Leader of the Labour Party Hugh Gaitskell and Lord Chancellor Viscount Kilmuir.

 Queen Elizabeth The Queen Mother visited George Thomas five times at Speaker's House during his speakership.
 Queen Elizabeth II and Prince Philip, Duke of Edinburgh had dinner with Speaker Betty Boothroyd at Speaker's House in November 1996.
 William and Ffion Hague's wedding reception was held at Speaker's House in December 1997.
 Boothroyd met her waxwork dummy at Speaker's House in June 1998 before its unveiling at Madame Tussauds.

-Michael Martin spent £724,600 refurbishing Speaker's House between the year of his appointment in 2000 and early 2008. £992,000 was spent on enhanced security for the residence and on the garden of the property.
+Michael Martin spent £724,600 refurbishing Speaker's House between the year of his appointment as Speaker in 2000 and early 2008. £992,000 was spent on enhanced security for the residence and on the garden of the property.
 Speaker's House was refurbished by Speaker John Bercow in 2009 at an estimated cost of £20,000.
-Bercow was elected speaker after the resignation of Michael Martin in the wake of the MPs expenses scandal.
+Bercow was elected Speaker after the resignation of Michael Martin in the wake of the MPs expenses scandal.
 Bercow had announced that he would not claim the allowance for a second home.
 The cost was funded by the Parliamentary Estates Directorate.
-The changes were made to accommodate his wife and three young children.
+The changes were made to accommodate Bercow's wife and three young children.
 Bercow said, "It's a fantastic apartment but it's not altogether child-friendly".
 One of the study rooms in the residence became a playroom.
 Bercow personally paid for a children's climbing frame and a Wendy house for Speaker's Green.
-Bercow's wife Sally described the view from Speakers House as "incredibly sexy, particularly at night with the moon and the glow from the old gas lamps". £2,000 was spent on beeswax candles in 2016 during Bercow's speakership.
+Bercow's wife Sally described the view from Speaker's House as "incredibly sexy, particularly at night with the moon and the glow from the old gas lamps". £2,000 was spent on beeswax candles in 2016 during Bercow's speakership.
 Overall expenditure on Speaker's House fell 19.4%, from £626,000 to £504,000, from 2009 to 2016.